SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/timezones.md

 The time zone function also supports summer time (daylight saving time).

-Before you use time zones, you need to [enable the time zone function][1].
+Before you use time zones, you must [enable the time zone function][1].

 In addition, you can go to **Preferences** to show the time zone selector and set the default time zone.